Montague Leverson

-Montague Richard Leverson (2 March 1830 – 26 September 1925) was a British lawyer who emigrated to the US, where he was a rancher in Colorado, and lawyer and politician in California.
-Leverson was also a homeopathic physician, anti-vaccinationist and germ theory denialist.
+Montague Richard Leverson (2 March 1830 – 26 September 1925) was a British lawyer known for his diverse career and controversial views.
+Born in England, Leverson pursued a legal career before emigrating to the United States.
+In the US, he initially settled in Colorado, where he became a rancher, embracing the rugged frontier lifestyle.
+His legal expertise soon led him to California, where he continued his work as a lawyer and became involved in politics.

+Leverson was a homeopathic physician, advocating for alternative medical practices at a time when conventional medicine was becoming more established.
+His medical views extended to a staunch opposition to vaccination, making him a prominent figure in the anti-vaccination movement.
+Leverson also denied the germ theory of disease, which posits that microorganisms are the cause of many diseases, a stance that placed him at odds with the scientific community of his time.

+Throughout his life, Leverson's outspoken opinions and unconventional career path drew both support and criticism.
+He wrote extensively, contributing to various publications and participating in public debates on medical and legal issues.
+Leverson's legacy is a complex one, reflecting a blend of pioneering spirit and controversial positions.

+Despite the contentious nature of some of his beliefs, Leverson remained a dedicated advocate for his causes until his death in 1925.
+His life story is a testament to the diverse and often contradictory currents of thought in the late 19th and early 20th centuries.
+Today, Leverson is remembered as a figure who embodied the challenges and dynamism of his era.

 Early life

 He was born in London on 2 March 1830, the son of Montague Levyson and his wife Elizabeth.
 He was the brother of the diamond merchant George Bazett Colvin Leverson, and uncle of Ernest David Leverson, husband of Ada Leverson; his brother James was also a diamond merchant, and George and James became the managers of Pittar, Leverson & Co.
 His family was Jewish, but he abandoned kosher at age 18.
+He accidentally shot and killed the family's parlourmaid Priscilla Fitzpatrick while playing with a loaded gun.
 From 1852 to 1859 he was a sole practitioner as a patent agent in Bishopsgate, London, then going into partnership.

 At this period Leverson was a supporter of the Association for Promoting Jewish Settlements in Palestine founded by Abraham Benisch in 1852.
 It also involved William Henry Black, and did not continue long.
 He read a paper to the first conference of the National Association for the Promotion of Social Science, in 1857, On the Outlines of Jurisprudence.